krgamestudios/Toy/getting-started/standard-library.md

 ### some(self, func: fn): bool

 This function takes either an array or a dictionary as the `self` argument, and a function as `func`.
 The argument `func` must take two arguments - the first is the index/key of the array/dictionary, and the second is the value.
 The contents of `self` are passed into `func`, one element at a time, until `func` returns `true`, at which point this function returns `true`.
-Otherwise this function returns `false`.
+Otherwise, this function returns `false`.

 ### sort(self: array, func: fn)

 This function takes an array as the `self` argument, and a comparison function as `func`.
-The argument `func` must take two arguments, and return a truthy or falsy value.
-The contents of the array in `self` are sorted based on the results of `func`, as though the function were the less comparator function.
+The argument `func` must take two arguments and return a truthy or falsy value.
+The contents of the array in `self` are sorted based on the results of `func`, as though the function was the less comparator function.

 ```
 import standard;